Camilo95mf/tiktok-scraper-llm/README.md

-### Data Mining for TikTok
+## tiktok-scraper-llm
-Data mining and data processing using LLM
+Data mining from TikTok and data processing using LLM